bugzilla/bugzilla/README.rst

   plain-text HTTP connections.
   Default: 8000

+ALLOW_UNSAFE_AUTH_DELEGATION
+  This should never be set in production.
+It allows auth delegation over http.

 BMO_db_driver
   What SQL database to use.
 Default is mysql.
 List of supported databases can be obtained by listing Bugzilla/DB directory - every module corresponds to one